CesarB2025/Learning-Pandas/README.md

 # Learning-Pandas
-Here, I will show how little by little I learn Pandas.
+Here, I will show how little by little I learned Pandas.